Vyral/base-template/_posts/2018-10-03-whats-happening-in-the-vancouver-market.md

 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/John+MacKenzie/2018/Surrey+Real+Estate+%257C+2+Percent+Realty+Solution-+What%2527s+Happening+in+the+Vancouver+Market%253F.mp4
 pullquote: >-
-  While you may earn less now than you would have selling in April 2018, you will still earn more than August 2017 since prices have gone up 10% year over year.
+  While you may earn less now than you would have by selling in April 2018, you will still earn more than August 2017 since prices have gone up 10% year over year.
 enclosure_type: video/mp4